-To help kick off your search, we've put together a list of our top picks, based on features, price, and reviews, highlighting some of the key differences that make each one of these items stand out from the crowd.
+So, to help kick off your search for one of the best pieces of home gym equipment you can buy, we've put together a list of our top picks based on features, price, and reviews, highlighting some of the key differences that make each one of these items stand out from the crowd.

 - HulkFit Multi-Function Adjustable Power Cage